tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 Also, review the please see the article [AVD troubleshooting article](https://docs.microsoft.com/en-us/azure/virtual-desktop/troubleshoot-set-up-overview).
 Part of the article will also cover the steps covered in [Exercise 8](#exercise-8-setup-monitoring-for-avd) that can be used to help diagnose an issue you're running into.

+>**Please note**: The change from Windows Virtual Desktop (WVD) to Azure Virtual Desktop (AVD) is recent and some resources do not yet reflect the change.
+As a result, some images may be slightly different.
+WVD and AVD are interchangeable, and we will update our documents once the transition is complete.

 ## Exercise 1: Configuring Azure AD Connect with AD DS

 Duration:  60 minutes